 \section{Introduction}

-The the problem of propagation of quantum fields over a quantum geometry has been attracting a considerable attention of researchers, in particular in context of Loop Quantum Gravity.
+The problem of propagation of quantum fields over a quantum geometry has been attracting considerable attention of researchers, in particular in the context of Loop Quantum Gravity.
 There, extensive studies have been performed, drawing insights from various approaches and theoretical frameworks \cite{Gambini:1998it, Alfaro:1999wd, Alfaro:2001rb, Ashtekar:2009mb, Agullo:2012sh, Dapor:2013pka}.
 One notable approach, initially introduced in the work by Ashtekar et al \cite{Ashtekar:2009mb}, involves the concept of a “dressed metric”.
-In this framework, the inhomogeneous matter field is decomposed onto a set of Fourier modes - each being then a global degree of freedom living on a cosmological (isotropic) background.
+In this framework, the inhomogeneous matter field is decomposed onto a set of Fourier modes, each being then a global degree of freedom living on a cosmological (isotropic) background.
 Then, the classical Friedmann-Lemaître-Robertson-Walker (FLRW) spacetime emerges as an effective metric probed by the quantum test field modes.
-Due to their quantum nature, their energy is now mode-dependent, however in the case of a massless scalar test field, it has been demonstrated that all modes experience a unified dressed metric.
-Subsequent studies regarding the behavior of massive modes \cite{Assanioussi:2016yxx} found each mode ``feeling'' a distinct classical space-time, leading to the emergence of what is often referred to as a “rainbow metric” \cite{Magueijo:2002xx, Lafrance:1994in}.
+However, in the case of a massless scalar test field, it has been demonstrated that all modes experience a unified dressed metric.
+Subsequent studies on the behavior of massive modes, \cite{Assanioussi:2016yxx} found each mode ``feeling'' a distinct classical space-time, leading to the emergence of what is often referred to as a “rainbow metric” \cite{Magueijo:2002xx, Lafrance:1994in}.
 Later, this framework has been used to incorporate a form of Born-Oppenheimer approximation motivated by the description of the interaction of light and matter in condensed matter physics in order to probe the backreaction of matter field.
-The studies have revealed that the components of the emergent dressed metric become intricately linked to the energy of the field modes \cite{Lewandowski:2017cvz, Parvizi:2021ekr}.
-This connection ultimately gives rise to what we refer to as a ``dressed rainbow metric'', analogous to chromatic dispersion observed in materials.
+Studies have revealed that the components of the emergent dressed metric become intricately linked to the energy of the field modes \cite{Lewandowski:2017cvz, Parvizi:2021ekr}.
+This connection ultimately gives rise to what we refer to as a ``dressed rainbow metric'', analogous to the chromatic dispersion observed in materials.